 I didn’t really build any actual websites though until many years later in 2012 after placement year.

 Besides the Digital Asset Manager which was a hit within the company, my first relative success was with a site called Student Fever.
-My two housemates from University started it over the summer before final year of Uni and I soon joined them in trying to create a start-up which would become the “student equivalent of trip advisor”.
+My two housemates from University started it over the summer before final year of Uni and I soon joined them in trying to create a start-up which we dreamed of becoming the “student equivalent of trip advisor”.

 Unfortunately none of us particularly knew what we were doing; no one more so than myself when it came to building, maintaining and promoting a website.
 Built by a developer we hired, the site was made using Joomla CMS and was an absolute nightmare trying to change anything!